 As your student narrows down his college selection, plan for him to visit his top college and university choices.
 Ask questions or remind him to do so if he’ll be visiting the school without you.
-Use the campus visit guide to schedule campus visits directly with each college or university, and browse the campus visit tips for additional ideas to ensure a successful visit.
+Use the campus visit guide to schedule campus visits directly with each college or university.
+Then browse the campus visit tips for additional ideas to ensure a successful visit.
 If possible, have your student attend a college fair near you to meet with representatives from each college all in one place.

 For more information see: Visiting Campus

 Be available through the application and admissions process.

 Your student should submit applications to the school(s) of her choice at the end of junior year or early in senior year.
 Applications can be sent to more than one school at a time through this site.
 That is especially helpful if your student is still deciding which college to attend.